Norecipes - Elevating Everyday Meals

 • Trace a similar path on the other side of the bone so that you have two flaps of thigh meat with the thigh bone sitting on top.

-• Insert the knife under the center of the bone with the blade facing the tip of the bone that is more exposed.
+• Insert the knife blade under the center of the bone with the blade facing the tip of the bone that is more exposed.
 Next, slide the knife towards the end of the bone, scraping the meat away and cutting through any connective tissue holding the thigh to the bone.

 • Stand the thigh bone vertically and use the tip of your knife to cut around the other knuckle to free the bone.